opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 The [Summary ALM Data][summary] table contains basic information about each article such as the article title, the journal it was published in, and the publication date.
 The metric information conists of citation counts, usage, and community metrics.
 The citation counts are from CrossRef, PubMed Central, and Scopus.
 Usage metrics are based on website page accesses and downloads: HTML page views, PDF downloads, and XML downloads.
 Community reactions are an assessment of Blog coverage, Trackbacks, and Social Bookmarks.

-The [Summary ALM Data][summary] table includes basic information and citation counts for each article.
-The columns are DOI, URL, Publication Date, Publication Year, Journal, Article Title, Citations, and Downloads.

 <br clear="all" />
 <img class="mainimage" src="/file/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets/Google.Fusion.Tables.About.Menu.png" style="width:150px;float:left;"/>